awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Exporting.NonRDSRepl.md

 Create a replication account by following the directions in [Creating a User For Replication](http://dev.mysql.com/doc/refman/5.6/en/replication-howto-repuser.html)\.

-Configure ingress rules on the system running the replication source MySQL DB instance that will allow the external MySQL Read Replica to connect during replication\.
-Specify an ingress rule that allows TCP connections to the port used by the Amazon RDS instance from the IP address of the MySQL Read Replica running external to Amazon RDS\.
+Configure ingress rules on the system running the replication source MySQL DB instance that will allow the external MySQL read replica to connect during replication\.
+Specify an ingress rule that allows TCP connections to the port used by the Amazon RDS instance from the IP address of the MySQL read replica running external to Amazon RDS\.

 If the Amazon RDS instance is running in a VPC, specify the ingress rules in a VPC security group\.
 If the Amazon RDS instance is not running in an in a VPC, specify the ingress rules in a database security group\.

 If the Amazon RDS instance is running in a VPC, configure VPC ACL rules in addition to the security group ingress rule\.
 For more information about Amazon VPC network ACLs, see [Network ACLs](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_ACLs.html)\.
-+ ACL ingress rule: allow TCP connections to the port used by the Amazon RDS instance from the IP address of the external MySQL Read Replica\.
++ ACL ingress rule: allow TCP connections to the port used by the Amazon RDS instance from the IP address of the external MySQL read replica\.
-+ ACL egress rule: allow TCP connections from ports 1024\-65535 to the IP address of the external MySQL Read Replica\.
++ ACL egress rule: allow TCP connections from ports 1024\-65535 to the IP address of the external MySQL read replica\.

 Ensure that the backup retention period is set long enough that no binary logs are purged during the export\.
 If any of the logs are purged before the export is complete, you must restart replication from the beginning\.
 For more information about setting the backup retention period, see [Working With Backups](USER_WorkingWithAutomatedBackups.md)\.

 Use the `mysql.rds_set_configuration` stored procedure to set the binary log retention period long enough that the binary logs are not purged during the export\.
 For more information, see [Accessing MySQL Binary Logs](USER_LogAccess.Concepts.MySQL.md#USER_LogAccess.MySQL.Binarylog)\.

-To further ensure that the binary logs of the source instance are not purged, create an Amazon RDS Read Replica from the source instance\.
+To further ensure that the binary logs of the source instance are not purged, create an Amazon RDS read replica from the source instance\.
 For more information, see [Creating a Read Replica](USER_ReadRepl.md#USER_ReadRepl.Create)\.
-After the Amazon RDS Read Replica has been created, call the `mysql.rds_stop_replication` stored procedure to stop the replication process\.
+After the Amazon RDS read replica has been created, call the `mysql.rds_stop_replication` stored procedure to stop the replication process\.
 The source instance will no longer purge its binary log files, so they will be available for the replication process\.

 We recommend setting both the `max_allowed_packet` parameter and the `slave_max_allowed_packet` parameter to the maximum size to avoid replication errors\.
 The maximum size for both parameters is 1 GB\.
 For information about setting parameters, see [Modifying Parameters in a DB Parameter Group](USER_WorkingWithParamGroups.md#USER_WorkingWithParamGroups.Modifying)\.